Light is a crucial phenomenon for human observers to acquire and share visual impressions of objects in the world around us.

 - Light as we know it travels in a straight line

-- Light is traveling at the speed of light c
+- Light is propagating, traveling at the speed of light c

-For each of these subjects, there are massive amounts of research available, but the very nature of light itself is still unclear.
-Nevertheless, we have shown to be very ingenious in exploiting the properties of light for practical applications.
+Massive amounts of research are available for each subject, but the very nature of light itself is still unclear.
+Nevertheless, we have shown that we are very ingenious in exploiting the properties of light for practical applications.

-Whenever required this notion of light will be extended to discuss information relevant to the elucidation of the new paradigm.
+Whenever required, this notion of light will be extended to discuss information relevant to elucidate the new paradigm.